imbakulin/monetaryproject/README.md

 * Comparison of SAVR and DSGE
 https://hal.archives-ouvertes.fr/hal-00732759/document

-Books in dropbox should also be considered.
+Books in Google Disk should also be considered.
+Pay attention to Wlash book.